How to Make Tea

 One of the best things about using a pot to make loose leaf tea is the option to refill and enjoy several servings.
 If you remove the water after the first brew and refill, you can get 2-3 cups per person from a pot for two.

 What to use to make tea when you don’t have tea bags

 Many of us are used to putting tea bags in a cup and rustling up a perfect blend in a matter of minutes, but making tea doesn’t always involve using tea bags.
 Tea bags are a relatively new development in the world of making tea and long before they came about, people enjoyed sipping hot tea without the option to buy ready-packed tea bags.
 The most popular alternative to tea bags is loose tea, also known as loose leaf tea.

 Loose leaf tea is dried tea, which is harvested from large tea leaves.
 Loose leaf tea is usually high-quality and it is known for its flavor and fragrance.
-Most people store loose leaf tea in canisters or sealed containers to preserve freshness.
+Most people store loose leaf in a tea canister or sealed containers to preserve freshness.
 Loose tea offers an alternative to tea bags.
 Tea bags are made from paper or plastic-based materials and filled with very fine dustings of tea.
 Loose leaf tea is more coarse and the leaves are much bigger.

 If you’re using loose leaf tea, rather than tea bags, you’ll need:

 - A kettle or access to a stove